kubernetes/kubernetes/docs/kubectl_rolling-update.md

 // name of the replication controller.
 $ kubectl rolling-update frontend-v1 frontend-v2 --image=image:v2

-// Update the pods of frontend by just changing the image, and keeping the old name
+// Update the pods of frontend that only has a a single container by just changing the image, and keeping the old name
 $ kubectl rolling-update frontend --image=image:v2

+// Update the pods of a frontend that has multiple containers by just changing the image, and keeping the old name
+$ kubectl rolling-update frontend --image=image:v2 --container-name=myapp

 ```

 ### Options

 ```

+      --container-name="": Container name which will have its image upgraded.
+Only relevant when --image is specified, ignored otherwise.
+Required when using --image on a multi-container pod.
       --deployment-label-key="deployment": The key to use to differentiate between two different controllers, default 'deployment'.
 Only relevant when --image is specified, ignored otherwise
       --dry-run=false: If true, print out the changes that would be made, but don't actually make them.
   -f, --filename="": Filename or URL to file to use to create the new controller.